Baikonur Cosmodrome

-Baikonur Cosmodrome was established on 2 June 1955 by the former Soviet Ministry of Defence.
-It was originally built as the base of operations for the Soviet space program.
-Both Sputnik 1, the first artificial satellite, and Vostok 1, the first human spaceflight, were launched from Baikonur.
-The launch pad used for both missions was renamed Gagarin's Start, in honour of Soviet cosmonaut Yuri Gagarin, pilot of Vostok 1 and first human in space.
-Under the current Russian management, Baikonur remains a busy spaceport, with numerous commercial, military and scientific missions being launched annually.
+In 1955, the Soviet Ministry of Defense issued a decree and founded the Baikonur Cosmodrome.
+It was originally built as the chief base of operations for the Soviet space program.
+The Cosmodrome served as the launching point for Sputnik 1 and Vostok 1.
+The launchpad used for both missions was renamed "Gagarin's Start" in honour of Soviet cosmonaut Yuri Gagarin, who piloted Vostok 1 and became the first human in outer space.
+Under the current Russian management, Baikonur remains a spaceport, with numerous commercial, military, and scientific missions being launched annually.